konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/information_extraction/index_nb.md

 ```commandline tags=["skip-execution", "nbval-skip"]
 bentoml containerize name:version # for example, extraction_11:2qytjiwhoc7flhbp
 ```

-The custom Extraction AI we just prepared inherits from AbstractExtractionAI, which in turn inherits from [BaseModel](sourcecode.html#base-model). `BaseModel` provides `save` method that saves a model into a compressed pickle file that can be directly uploaded to the Konfuzio Server (see [Upload Extraction or Category AI to target instance](https://help.konfuzio.com/tutorials/migrate-trained-ai-to-an-new-project-to-annotate-documents-faster/index.html#upload-extraction-or-category-ai-to-target-instance)).

-Activating the uploaded AI on the web interface will enable the custom pipeline on your self-hosted installation.

-Note that if you want to create Labels and Label Sets dynamically (when running the AI, instead of adding them manually on app), you need to enable creating them in the Superuser Project settings if you have the corresponding rights.

-If you have the Superuser rights, it is also possible to upload the AI from your local machine using the `upload_ai_model()` as described in [Upload your AI](https://dev.konfuzio.com/sdk/tutorials/upload-your-ai/index.html).

 ### The Paragraph Custom Extraction AI
 In [the Paragraph Tokenizer tutorial](https://dev.konfuzio.com/sdk/tutorials/tokenizers/index.html#paragraph-tokenization), we saw how we can use the Paragraph Tokenizer in `detectron` mode and with the `create_detectron_labels` option to segment a Document and create `figure`, `table`, `list`, `text` and `title` Annotations.